-To investigate the interplay between the second and third proton components, we performed a joint fit to the combined LHAASO and IceTop data from 0.3 to $\simeq 500~\mathrm{PeV}$.
-As a first step, we assumed that the contribution of the third proton component below 10~PeV is negligible, such that the combined spectrum of the first and second components remains unchanged.
-In practice, this corresponds to fixing the second component since the contribution of the first component in this energy band is negligible.
-Specifically, in the fitting procedure, we fix the second component to $\mathrm{II'}$, corresponding to scenario (a) in Fig.\ref{fig1}.
-Under this assumption, the resulting third component is characterised by a very hard power-law spectrum with $\Gamma_3 \simeq 1.9$ and an exponential cutoff at $E_{0,3} \simeq 100~\mathrm{PeV}$ (see Fig.\ref{fig2} and Table~2).
+To investigate the interplay between the second and third proton components, we performed a joint fit to the combined LHAASO and IceTop data from $0.3$ to $\simeq 500~\mathrm{PeV}$.
+As a first step, we assume that the contribution of the third component below $10~\mathrm{PeV}$ is negligible, so that the combined spectrum of the first and second components remains unchanged.
+In practice, this implies fixing the second component, as the contribution of the first component in this energy range is negligible.
+Specifically, in the fitting procedure, we fix the second component to $\mathrm{II}$, corresponding to scenario (a) in Fig.~\ref{fig1}.
+Under this assumption, the resulting third component is characterized by a very hard power-law spectrum with $\Gamma_3 \simeq 1.9$ and an exponential cutoff at $E_{0,3} \simeq 100~\mathrm{PeV}$ (see Fig.~\ref{fig2} and Table~\ref{tab:spectral_fits_2}).

 The agreement of this model with the data in the transition region around $\sim 30~\mathrm{PeV}$ is only marginal.
-The fit is improved when allowing the parameters of the second component to vary together with the third component.
-Although the measurements in this energy interval are affected by large statistical uncertainties, they favour a softer proton spectrum with $\Gamma_3 \gtrsim 2.6$ and a much higher cutoff energy.
+The fit improves when the parameters of the second component are allowed to vary together with those of the third component.
+Although measurements in this energy interval are affected by large statistical uncertainties, they favor a softer proton spectrum with $\Gamma_3 \gtrsim 2.6$ and a significantly higher cutoff energy.